-Home Remedies for Loose Motions: Diarrhea/loose motion in Babies and toddlers is definitely make parents worried as it can make the child feel tired and irritable.
+Home Remedies for Loose Motions, Diarrhea/loose motion in Babies and toddlers is definitely make parents worried as it can make the child feel tired and irritable.
 Babies and Toddlers don’t prefer to eat during diarrhea, but it’s important to feed them to prevent dehydration.
-Many parents are confused about what to feed the baby during diarrhea.
+Many parents are confused about what to feed the baby during diarrhea/loose motion.
 Don’t worry, this post helps you to feed your child well when the child has diarrhea and helps to recover quickly.

 What’s diarrhea and how can I tell my baby has diarrhea?

 - Increase in frequency: two times your baby’s normal pattern.

 - The stools become looser, watery, mucusy, green or runner than usual.